 In 2020, the FDA issued final guidelines on Enhancing the Guidelines of Clinical Trial Populations.
-In an effort to improve clinical trial recruitment so participants more accurately reflect the population of patients most likely to use the treatment, this guidance expands and broadens eligibility criteria and discusses the importance of avoiding unnecessary exclusions.
+In an effort to improve clinical trial recruitment so participants more accurately reflect the population of patients most likely to use the treatment, this guidance expands and broadens eligibility criteria and discusses the importance of inclusion across groups (e.g. age, race/ethnicity, and gender).

 Sponsors of clinical trials are encouraged to partner with advocacy organizations like ZERO, as well as solicit advice and insight from patients on how clinical trials are designed.
-Sponsors are also committed to enrolling patients who better reflect the patients mostly likely to use the treatment being studied.
-In prostate cancer, all of these efforts will help ensure that sufficient data is collected and properly analyzed, with the goal of bringing more and more treatment options to patients.
+Clinical Trial sponsors/funders must be committed to enrolling patients who reflect the patients mostly likely to use the treatment being evaluated.

 Other standards related to clinical trials include rules on privacy, confidentiality, access to research results, informed consent, oversight committees, and the ability to stop participating whenever the patient chooses.
 Learn more about these terms and clinical trials here.